 In 1988 the Crown announced its wish to sell the 90 State-owned forests.
 The New Zealand Māori Council and the Federation of Māori Authorities, on behalf of all Māori, took the Crown to court to stop the sales.
 The court ruled that Crown and Māori negotiate a solution.
 The two parties reached an agreement on a process where the Crown could sell the trees, but not the land.
 The land was put in trust to protect Māori Treaty claims relating to that land.
 This agreement became law in the Crown Forest Assets Act 1989 and saw the establishment of The Crown Forest Rental Trust.

 In June 1990, claim Wai 150 was lodged by Sir Graham Latimer on behalf of the New Zealand Maori Council.
-It sought an urgent interim ruling and recommendation that nothing be done to pursue the spectrum management policy embodied in the Radio Communications Act 1989 until there had been a negotiated resolution of all the issues raised in the claim and that any title to radio spectrum products created by the Act be subject to a caveat which recognised and protected the Maori interest in radio frequencies.
+It sought an urgent interim ruling and recommendation that nothing be done to pursue the spectrum management policy embodied in the Radio Communications Act 1989 until there had been a negotiated resolution of all the issues raised in the claim and that any title to radio spectrum products created by the Act be subject to a caveat which recognized and protected the Maori interest in radio frequencies.

 The claim sought findings that Maori have rangatiratanga over the allocation of radio frequencies and that, in the absence of an agreement with Maori, the sale of frequency management licences under the Radio Communications Act 1989 would breach the Treaty of Waitangi and be prejudicial to the interests of Maori.